 Measuring certain parameters during the production process means controlling them and being able to react to changes, as well as designing the raw materials and processes to reach the highest possible efficiency and product quality.

 Nanoscratch testing, in combination with nanoindentation testing, for example, provides full control of the deposited functional layers during integrated circuit development.

-The AFM is able to ensure that changes in the parameters of the metallization process don’t cause issues in bonding by determining the grain size and distribution.
 Furthermore, a density meter with a chemically resistant Hastelloy U-tube to quickly measure the concentration of hydrofluoric acid is beneficial for a reproducible etching process.

 Many other solutions to improve this process can be found here.